bitovi/academy/src/react/10-controlled-vs-uncontrolled.md

 @body

-# Controlled vs Uncontrolled Components!
+## Introduction

 One of the biggest mindset shifts for new developers learning React is the concept of a controlled vs uncontrolled component.
 This is something that is particularly important when building input components (text, checkbox, radio, etc).

-There are two types of input components we can create in React, controlled inputs and unconotrolled inputs.
+There are two types of input components we can create in React, controlled inputs and uncontrolled inputs.

 An uncontrolled input is one where we're not explicitly setting the value attribute.
 When a value attribute is not explicitly set, the input is ultimately controlled by the browser, and thus, out of the control of the React developer: